yourpropertyexpert/PHPPerformance/README.md

 # To Do (new "ways")

 - Calling a method that gets a number by making a Guzzle multi-call
+- Use curl directly, rather than via Guzzle

 # The "mothership"